State of Wisconsin

 Applicants and members who need to take a drug test must be provided with all the information needed to schedule their drug test.
 This includes any referral paperwork, the vendor’s name, address, special instructions, phone number, etc. If the applicant or member requests help in scheduling the test, the worker must assist them.
 The worker must document the method in which they provided the information to the member such as by phone or mail and what information they provided to the member.
 They also need to document if any additional assistance in scheduling was provided.
 Ensure the applicant or member has adequate time to schedule, take the drug test, and have the results returned.
 Note this may require a verification due date extension.
 Clearly document all actions taken in case comments.

-3.20.1.5 Applications
+3.20.1.5 Applications and Renewals

 Upon agreement to take the test, find the person eligible if they meet all other eligibility criteria.
 If they pass the test (negative test result), they remain eligible for ongoing benefits.